slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
 -- George Bernard Shaw*

 > *"I went into the business for the money, and the art grew out of it.
-If people are disillusioned by that remark, I can't help it.
-It's the truth."
+If people are disillusioned by that remark, I can’t help it.
+It’s the truth."
 -- Charlie Chaplin*

 > *"An intellectual says a simple thing in an hard way.
 An artist says a hard thing in a simple way."